South East Sussex

 • Cinque Ports 30 Cinque Ports Street Rye TN31 7AN Telephone(01797) 222319

 Street corner local near the Marshlink railway station.
 Two bars with ample seating and featuring historical photos of Rye and the Shepherd Neame brewery.
 There is a large garden and very good, reasonably priced traditional pub food is served.
+For card payments there is a minimum of £4.

 • Crown 1 Ferry Road Rye TN31 7DJ Telephone(01797) 225471